 Locked in at number one, this is hands-down one of the easiest ways to celebrate the season.
 Plus, you have the added benefit of putting the pressures of entertaining on the shoulders of fictional characters from the holiday movies of their choice.
 The party practically throws itself.

-Beverage: Good ol’ soda pop, sparkling water, juice and eggnog.
+- Beverage: Soda, sparkling water, juice and eggnog.
 If you wanna offer adult drinks without open-bar prices, try a punch-bowl approach.
 Or have others bring in pre-made batches of holiday-themed drinks like jingle juice, Rumchata eggnog or candy cane punch.

 #2: Team-Building Group Games

 This one is not only fun, it’s also a great way to boost morale and improve communication skills.
 Plus, it allows workers who don’t usually work together to work together.
 That’s kinda neat.
 Pick a date, save the date and choose one or all of the following.